What Are the Different Types of Glaucoma?

 Secondary Glaucomas

-Secondary glaucomas are those that develop as secondary to, or as complications of, other conditions such as eye trauma, cataracts, diabetes, eye surgery, or tumors.
-In many of these glaucomas, damage to the fluid drainage canal must be addressed with medication or surgery.
+Secondary glaucomas are those that develop as secondary to, or as complications of, other conditions such as eye trauma, cataracts, diabetes, eye surgery, inflammation, or tumors.

 The typical progression of vision loss from glaucoma